varvet/serenade.js/README.md

 the ideas of classical MVC than competing frameworks and has a number of other advantages as well:

-* Super pretty, powerful yet logic-less template language
+* Clean, simple and logic less template language
 * Data bindings keep your views up-to-date without any extra work
 * Powerful caching features
 * Absolutely no dependencies, everything works without jQuery